 The Tribunal is not bound to give reasons for such as a decision.

 Art.
 21. CONSERVATORY MEASURES AND INTERLOCUTORY INJUNCTIONS

 21.1.
-The Arbitral Tribunal may grant conservatory measures and interlocutory injunctions including the requiring of the posting of a security when an urgent application for such measures is made, and the applicable procedural law and/or the lex fori so allow.
+The Arbitral Tribunal may upon a party’s application, unless this is excluded by the applicable procedural law, grant conservatory measures and interlocutory injunctions including the requiring of the posting of a security when an urgent application for such measures is made, and the applicable procedural law and/or the lex fori so allow.

 21.2.
 Before the arbitral proceedings have commenced, a party may apply for pre-arbitral interlocutory injunctions, subject to any contrary mandatory procedural provisions.

 21.3.
-The Arbitral Tribunal shall decide whether to grant or not, upon a party’s application, conservatory measures or interlocutory injunctions, unless the applicable procedural law or the lex fori prevent it from doing so.
 If the arbitrators have such authority, the parties shall not apply to state courts for conservative measures or for interim injunctions.

 21.4.
-If one of the parties applies to a state court for a conservatory measure or interlocutory injunction aiming to protect its present or future rights, or if one of the parties has already obtained such a measure from a state court, the Arbitral Tribunal and the Court must be immediately informed of that occurrence.
+If one of the parties applies to a state court for a conservatory measure or interlocutory injunction aiming to protect its present or future rights, or has just obtained such a measure from a state court, the Arbitral Tribunal and the Court must be immediately informed of that occurrence.

 21.5.
 If a state court issues a conservatory measure or an interlocutory injunction, the Arbitral Tribunal shall maintain its jurisdiction over the merits of the dispute and may, at the request of one or the other of the parties or on its own motion, within the ambit of its own decision on the merits of the dispute, confirm or amend or set aside such conservatory measure or interlocutory injunction of a state court.